The Shipping Law Review: Colombia

-Colombia has not ratified the Convention for the Unification of Certain Rules of Law with respect to Collisions between Vessels 1910 (the Collision Convention 1910).
+Colombia has not ratified the Convention for the Unification of Certain Rules of Law with respect to Collisions between Vessels of 1910 (the Collision Convention 1910).
 However, the COLREGs were ratified by Law 13/1981.
 Article 1531 et seq. of the Code provide rules that establish the parameters for collisions caused by force majeure events or through the fault of the master, crew members or pilot of one of the ships involved, and those in which both vessels are at fault.

-Resolution 071/1999 of the Ports and Transport Superintendence entitles the Colombian government to recover expenses incurred in the removal of a wreck whenever said wreck has not been removed by the master, shipowner or ship agent involved.
+Resolution 071/1999 of the Ports and Transport Superintendence entitles the Colombian government to recover expenses incurred in the removal of a wreck whenever a wreck has not been removed by the master, shipowner or ship agent involved.

 vi Passengers' rights